MediaArea/MediaConch/ArchitectureIntroduction.md

 ### Distribution

-The source code will reside on an open development platform (Github) in order to provide easy access and distribution during all stages of development.
+The source code will reside on an open development platform (GitHub) in order to provide easy access and distribution during all stages of development.
 It will also have the ability to extract nightly builds of the code and deploy using continuous integration.
 The subsequent builds and software releases can then be downloaded, built and run on any system.

 ### Modularity